-Records of lectures presented as part of requalification should be maintained, indicated the topic and personnel in attendance.
+Records of lectures presented as part of requalification shall be maintained, indicating the topic and personnel in attendance.

 6.5.
 Other Training Methods

 Records of tasks such as calibration, maintenance, and experimental activities that function as training are documented in the facility records.
 These activities can also be documented with other types of more formal training.